Leonard T. Gerow: Post–World War II career

+Eisenhower at the Command and General Staff College at Fort Leavenworth, Kansas, with Lieutenant General Leonard T. Gerow and CMO Williams, February 14, 1946.

 After the war Gerow was appointed Commandant of the Command and General Staff College.
 He was placed in charge of a board which studied and proposed how army colleges ought to be organized, post war.
 In February 1946 the Gerow Board recommended five separate colleges.
 In January 1948, he was appointed Commanding General of the Second Army.
 This was his last post; he retired from the army, after almost 40 years service, on 31 July 1950.
 He was promoted to the rank of full general on 19 July 1954 by a special Act of Congress (Public Law 83-508).

 Gerow died at Kenner Army Hospital at Fort Lee, Virginia, on 12 October 1972, and was buried in Arlington National Cemetery.
 His papers are in the Virginia Military Institute archives.